gardencode/PHPeCommerce/README.md

 PHPeCommerce
 ============

-CPIT Students Group work - Development of an E-Commerce website with PHP, JS and MySQL, HTML and CSS
+CPIT Students Group work - Development of an E-Commerce website with PHP, JS and MySQL, HTML and CSS.
+We can also use JQuery.

 <b>Team A: 2014</b>
 <ul>